mgoltzsche/gpg-helper/README.md

   If the key server responds with 'no data' to a key search request try again.
   Some keyservers do not (yet) have all keys.
 ```

+If you read and understand everything before this line and know how to use gpg2 you may not need this script anymore.